 You may be able to apply for scholarships to help with your study costs.

-- Subject pre-requisite: English (4, SA) or equivalent; until 2019 Mathematics A (4, SA) will be a pre-requisite.
-Please note, from 2019 Mathematics B (4, SA) or equivalent will be a pre-requisite.
+- Subject pre-requisite: Mathematics B (4, SA) or equivalent.
 Find your country's level of qualification and minimum entry requirements for this program.

 English Language Requirements